312 Old Main, (307) 766-4286, Fax: (307) 766-2606

 The Learning Resource Network (LeaRN) offers first-year program, academic learning communities, and an umbrella of academic support initiatives for UW’s entering and undergraduate students.
 The program’s mission is to provide high-impact academic programs to increase the success and persistence of UW’s undergraduates.
 LeaRN programs support access, academic achievement, and impactful teaching and mentoring within all programs.

 First-Year Courses & Learning Communities

-Summer and Fall Bridge: Bridge offers two first-year options that help entering and admitted with support students complete general education courses in a learning community structure.
-Bridge courses feature small class sizes, consistent support from ACES advisors,
+Summer and Fall Bridge: Bridge offers two first-year options that help entering and admitted with support students complete general education courses within a learning community.
+Bridge courses feature small class sizes, support from ACES advisors,

 talented instructors, and connections with peer mentors.
 First-Year Interest Groups: Freshmen Interest Groups (FIGs) are living and learning communities through which students take 3-4 courses together in the Fall semester and live on the same residence

 hall floor.
 Faculty and FIG resident assistants work together to create enrichment opportunities, study and course review sessions, and campus/community engagement through the FIG experience.